Lisbon – Verdelha de Baixo

 We were wide awake even before the alarm went off … that is how we remembered our first Camino – you don’t need an alarm to start your day!

-We’ve had a nice breakfast prepared by the hostel that should keep us going for some time.
+After enjoying a nice breakfast, prepared by the hostel, we had enough energy that should keep us going for some time.
 I’ve cooked a couple of eggs for us to have later on a break and by 8:30 we left “This is Lisboa” hostel for the first day on our Portuguese Camino.
-(We’ve left this late because in our mind we would be sleeping in Alpriate at the end of day 1, but we’ve forgotten the Camino is not always predictable … so, instead of walking 22km on our first day, we’ve had to cover 32km!)
+(We left this late because in our minds we would be sleeping in Alpriate at the end of day 1, but we forgot the Camino is not always predictable … so, instead of walking 22km on our first day, we covered more than 32km!)

-We had such a laugh when we’ve left our hostel … I was turning left and Berto was going right!!
-It reminded me of the movie “The Way”, where Tom (Martin Sheen) was also going the wrong direction on his first day …
+We had such a laugh when we left our hostel … I was turning left and Berto was going right!!
+It reminded me of the movie “The Way”, where Tom (played by Martin Sheen) was also going the wrong direction on his first day …

-The first yellow arrow is at the steps of the cathedral (Lisboa Catedral Se).
-The plague on the cathedral’s wall indicated the distance to Santiago de Compostela as 610km … for a brief moment I was thinking we must be absolutely crazy to walk this far … but then I remembered our motto: “Everything is possible, you just have to belief it”.
-In Portugal the Camino saying is “Bom Caminho” to wish each other good luck on the journey … and so we did and off we go!
+The first yellow arrow is at the steps of the Lisbon Cathedral, the oldest church in the city.
+This is the official start of the Camino Portuguese and on the cathedral’s wall the distance to Santiago de Compostela is indicated as 610km … for a brief moment I was thinking we must be absolutely crazy to walk this far … but then I remembered our motto: “Everything is possible, you just have to belief it”.
+In Portugal the Camino greeting is “Bom Caminho” to wish each other good luck on the journey … and so we did (to each other) and off we went!

 Berto at the first way marker at the Lisboa Catedral Se

 We did not see any other yellow arrows for at least the next 8km!
-It might be that we’ve taken a different road, but we knew we had to stay alongside the river Tagus (Rio Tejo) and that this will lead us out of Lisbon.
+It might be that we took a different road, but we knew we had to stay alongside the river Tagus (Rio Tejo) and that this will lead us out of Lisbon.